grano/grano.github.io/_posts/2015-01-15-pocket-twitter-books.md

 tags: [twitter, pocket, books, reading, technology]
 ---

-Twiter is my primary source of news discovery.
+Twitter is my primary source of news discovery.
 And [Pocket](http://getpocket.com/) is my primary news consumption app.

 When I have a few minutes to spare, I peruse Twitter for interesting articles that I want to read [[1]](#1).
 When I find one, I save it to Pocket.
 In addition to Twitter, I'll save articles to Pocket that friends or coworkers email to me, that I find when browsing news websites directly, that are linked to from other articles, etc.